Updated on June 25, 2020, Sept 10, 2020, and April 22, 2021.

 Here is a list of the public health departments of the counties in the San Francisco Bay Area:

 Before reopening your practice, update your financial and staffing plan.
 This includes anticipated patient volume, changes in hours, and the use of telehealth.
 Work with your staff and ask for their flexibility to adjust for changes in patient volume and working hours.
 Above all, always be aware of changing conditions.

 Review your existing safety protocols and make adjustments for increased safety to protect against COVID-19.
 Further, communicate and train your staff on the updated safety protocols.

 Start by listing your current supply on hand and your potential supply needs.
 Then, plan your consumption of PPE by taking into consideration any supply chain limitations (order quantity limitations, longer delivery lead times), and potential future surges.
 Follow these Strategies to Optimize the Supply of PPE and Equipment.

 The single biggest problem in communication is the illusion that it has taken place.George Bernard Shaw

 Throughout the process of reopening your practices, provide ongoing and clear guidance to patients and staff.
 That is to say, do keep them informed about changes to your practice because of COVID-19 including increased safety protocols, extended hours, and the use of telehealth.
 In addition, provide them with ongoing guidance from public health sources on the known risks, testing, and treatment for COVID-19.

 Your patients may not have access to the same resources or medications during COVID-19.
-Some of your patients may be going financial hardship due to a lost job.
+Some of your patients may be going through financial hardship due to a lost job.
 Medication may be in shortage during the COVID-19 pandemic.
 Take these external factors into consideration and create alternative and backup plans for patient care.